 3.2 Committees.
 The Board may, as it deems appropriate, appoint committees to accomplish the purposes set forth herein.
-Each committee shall by majority vote elect a Chair at its first meeting and annually thereafter in the month following the election of Board officers, or from time to time as required.
+Each committee shall by majority vote elect a Chair and Vice Chair at its first meeting, to be effective the following day, and annually thereafter in the month following the election of Board officers, or from time to time as required.
+The term of the Chair and Vice Chair shall end at 11:59 p.m. on the date of the next election of the following calendar year.
+In the event the Chair and Vice Chair are absent from any committee meeting, or otherwise unable to act in their official capacity, the committee members present shall, by majority entered in the minutes, select one of their committee members to act as the Chair Pro Tempore.
 Committee meetings shall be scheduled by the Chief Executive Officer as needed.
 Any meeting of such committee shall be deemed to be a meeting of the Agency for purposes of compensation of the members of such committee only.
-With the exception of the San Joaquin Hills Operations and Finance Committee, the number of Board Members serving on each committee of the Board shall be limited to no more than one member less than a majority of the full Board.
+The number of Board Members serving on each committee of the Board shall be limited to no more than one member less than a majority of the full Board.
 The Agency may appoint up to one member less than a majority of the Board to serve on each Joint Committee, as set forth below.
 A majority of the members of any committee shall constitute a quorum.
 In the event that a quorum is initially present at a committee meeting but a quorum is not present throughout the meeting, the members may continue to take action on behalf of the committee provided such action is approved by the number of members otherwise required for such action assuming the presence of a quorum.
 All committee meetings shall be open to all Board Members, unless the presence of Board Members who are not members of such committee would violate the provisions of Government Code Section 54950 et seq., as amended.
 The Chairs may also, from time to time, create such ad hoc committees as it deems appropriate in accordance with applicable laws, including without limitation of the Ralph M. Brown Act.
 A description of the committees currently approved by the Board is attached hereto as Appendix D.